 Welcome

 My name is Simon Schatz and I'm from Vienna / Austria.
 I'm a hobby aviation illustrator and historian.
-In 'normal' life I'm a technical employee in an architect's office.
 In 2002 my first aircraft profile, a Focke Wulf Fw 190 A-8, was published in an aviation book.
 Since then many more of my color profiles were published around the globe.
 Here I want to show you a small selection of these color profiles.
 Hope you enjoy the visit.
 I would appreciate getting comments and critiques regarding my artwork.
-You will find a guestbook at the bottom of the page.
-Feel free and write me an email: simon_der_flieger (at) yahoo (dot) de
+Please use the comments buttons below the posts, or just write me an email: simon_der_flieger (at) yahoo (dot) de

 Important note: